 Dining out in the hustle and bustle of Brick Lane can be disorientating, the lure of the hawkers, the lights, the people; so much stimulus, that it can seem almost impossible to choose a place to eat and not end up with diner’s remorse.
-So we thought we’d lend a helping hand and point you in the direction of some of the places that we like to eat when we’re out and about in the area.
+So we thought we’d lend a helping hand and point you in the direction of some of the vegan restaurants that we like to eat when we’re out and about in the area.

 You don’t need to go far from Shoreditch High Street Station to find this one.
 Inside Boxpark is Cook Daily, a great place for grabbing a vegan-friendly bite to eat.
 Here, the process is simple; walk up to the counter, order one of their tasty bowls (Le Garden, Jungle Curry or The Jerk are our favourite ones), you get your number and sit at one of the communal tables up front.
 While waiting you have two options: make friends with the neighbours and chat about what’s going on around the area, or play Street Fighter (yes, we’re talking about the retro game that most of us at VO played as kids, long before smartphones were invented).
 Within minutes your order is up and let us assure you, you’ll be pleased!